PaulWells/drift/README.md

 For a more challenging test, run the example programs in the examples subdirectory using the ptc and pti command scripts in that directory.

+## New Folders
+unit_tests - contains three folders which hold the inputs, -e outputs and -i outputs respectively

 ## Test Suite Setup